wellcomecollection/platform/docs/rfcs/002-archival_storage/README.md

 #### Bag description

-The bag description created by the storage service provides a pointer to the stored accession and enough other metadata to provide a consumer with a comprehensive view of the contents of the accession.
+The bag description created by the storage service provides a pointer to the stored bag and enough other metadata to provide a consumer with a comprehensive view of the contents of the bag.
 It is defined using types from a new Storage ontology and serialised using JSON-LD.
 We will use this to provide resources that describe stored bags, as part of the authenticated storage API.

 This description does not contain metadata from the METS files within a bag, it is purely a storage level index.
 It will contain data from the `bag-info.txt` file and information about where the assets have been stored.
 METS files will be separately ingested in the catalogue and reporting pipelines.